microsoft/microsoft-ui-xaml/specs/xaml-resource-references-tracing-spec.md

 ### Remarks

-`XamlResourceReferenceFailedEventArgs` is used for debugging XAML resource references, using a technique that you shouldn't include in production code.
+`XamlResourceReferenceFailedEventArgs` is used for debugging XAML resource references.
 Wire the event handler using `DebugSettings`, and use this data class as the result in your handler.
 You'll mainly be interested in the `Message` value, which you could log or send to **Debug** output.

 The message in the event data contains the following information about the failed XAML resource
 reference: